sturgist/sturgist/README.md

 - 👋 Hi, I’m Trever
 - 👀 I’m interested in software development
 - 🌱 I’m currently studying computer science at Michigan State University
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on c++ or python projects
 - 📫 How to reach me: sturgist@msu.edu

 <!---